 A fixed lending rate on home loans is suitable during times when there is a possibility of an increase in interest rate in the future.
 However, a fixed rate of interest may not be suitable under circumstances that predict a decreasing trend in home loan interest.

 b.
 Floating rate of interest

 Unlike fixed rates, floating home loan interest rates are variable and change over the loan tenor.
 Based on the benchmark rate linked to housing finance, the floating interest rate on home loans increases or reduces.

 You can opt for a floating interest rate on home loans when the market changes indicate a trend of falling rates.
 A floating rate of interest, however, may not be suitable during high market volatility as the risk of rising rates exists and can result in increased interest accumulation over time.

 Remember, fixed rates are usually 1–2.5% higher than floating interest rates.
 However, you can also switch from fixed to floating interest rate and vice versa during the loan tenor based on your requirements.

-Different methods to calculate home loan interest rate
+Different methods to calculate home loan interest

 1. Using the interest formula

 This is a manual process that requires you to use the following formula.